 Google Play Store Error 944

 Those who get a 944 error code need not panic.
 All this code is telling you is that Google’s servers are offline or suffering connectivity issues.
 The obvious solution is to wait until Google fixes its problems.

 Google Play Store Error 919

 You have run out of space!
 Trying to download that app over and over won’t help, as this error code is pretty much telling you the application no longer fits in your storage.
-Go delete some clutter and uninstall unimportant applications.
+Delete some clutter and uninstall unimportant applications.

 Google Play Store Error 481

-Let’s hope none of you ever have to see this error codes, as it likely means the end of your Google account.
-This code means that there’s some sort of major error with your account.
+This code means that there’s some major error with your account.
+Let’s hope none of you ever have to see these error codes, as it likely means the end of your Google account.
 The only fix is to remove your old account and then sign up for a new one.
 You can remove your account under General Settings > Accounts > Google.

 Google Play Store Error 505